wjlgatech/fastdeep_graphml/README.md

 # fastdeep-graphml

 ## Objectives
-- to journal my learning on GraphML
+- to journal my learning on GraphML; fast iteration with coding, deep dive with math|theory.
 - to provide easy-to-digest, easy-to-apply tutorials
 - to build GraphML based products such as recommender, classifier, knowledge base.